vintaclectic/website-content/post/cli/bash/index.md

 tags: cli
 ---

-Bash is (as of 2019) _the_ de facto shell on most systems you'll get in touch with: Linux, macOS, and the WSL on Windows 10.
+Bash is (as of today) _the_ de facto shell on most systems you'll get in touch with: Linux, macOS, and the WSL on Windows 10.

 There are historical reasons that made Bash the most popular shell in the world.
 Back in 1989, when its was first released, the tech world was very different.
 At that time, most software in the UNIX world was closed source.
 Unix itself was proprietary and closed source.